traderinteractive/dws-coding-standard/README.md

 # DWS Coding Standard
 [![Build Status](https://travis-ci.org/dominionenterprises/dws-coding-standard.png)](https://travis-ci.org/dominionenterprises/dws-coding-standard)

-A fairly complete [http://www.squizlabs.com/php-codesniffer](PHP_CodeSniffer) coding standard.
-See the [src/standard.md](standard document) to see what "sniffs" are enforced.
+A fairly complete [PHP_CodeSniffer](http://www.squizlabs.com/php-codesniffer) coding standard.
+See the [standard document](src/standard.md) to see what "sniffs" are enforced.

 ## Composer

-This standard is meant to be used in a project using [http://getcomposer.org](Composer).
+This standard is meant to be used in a project using [Composer](http://getcomposer.org).
 It can be added to your project's composer.json as follows:

 ```json
 {